 We are developing ETX-155, a GABA_A receptor positive allosteric modulator, or GABA_A PAM, for the treatment of patients suffering from MDD, PMD and FOS.
 The GABA_A PAM class has been clinically validated in both depression and epilepsy indications by a variety of different agents in the class.
 ETX-155 was designed to have broad potency across both synaptic and extrasynaptic GABA_A receptor subtypes.
 ETX-155 has also shown desirable pharmacokinetic properties, including no clinically meaningful food effect and an approximate 24-hour half-life to enable once-a-day-dosing, positioning it favorably within the GABA_A PAM therapeutic class.
 We believe ETX-155's potent activity across GABA_A receptor subtypes and efficacy in preclinical models of epilepsy, depression, and anxiety supports its application in multiple therapeutic settings.
 We intend to initiate a Phase 1b photosensitive epilepsy trial, which if successful, would support initiating a Phase 2 clinical trial in FOS.
 We plan to announce topline data from the photosensitive epilepsy trial in the first half of 2022.
-In addition, we intend to initiate a Phase 2 clinical trial in patients with MDD in the second half of 2021 and expect to report topline data in the second half of 2022.
-Further, we intend to initiate a Phase 2 clinical trial to support clinical efficacy in PMD in the first half of 2022.
+In addition, in the second half of 2021 we intend to initiate both a Phase 2a clinical trial in patients with PMD, with both trials expected to report topline data in the first half of 2023.